avih/miniwebsvr/trunk/ReadMe.txt

 Bug Fixes:
 - Fixes a security issue where another application can hijack the listening port of the server
+- Fixed issue where miniwebserver lists dir or returns default page when trailing slash is missing.

 Version 0.0.8: (2007-05-28)
 New Features: